 In 2010, the Lord gave Bruce and Patty a vision of pioneering a new YWAM ministry in Wylie Texas, just north of the Dallas Metroplex.
-As they stepped out in faith, into this unique, growing city, they began to see the dream God had placed on their hearts unfold.
-God had sowed in them a desire to see people trained and sent across the world to share Christ’s love with the lost and broken nations.
+God has given them a desire to see young people encounter Jesus, be equipped as disciples and leaders and reach people communities and nations with the Gospel.

-Our local outreach continues to grow as we reach out to families and at risk youth of our city.
-Our hope is to link arms with the body of Christ in Wylie to see all come to know the incredible, transforming love of God.
-We also continue to develop our overseas work with at risk children, through outreach teams and the Hopes Gate jewelry making projects in India and Uganda.
+Our local impact continues to grow as we reach out to families and at risk youth in our local community.
+We also continue to develop our overseas work with at risk children in SE Asia, Africa, and the Middle East.